jc141x/jc141-bash/docs/readme.md

 - creating prefix.dwarfs happens only when it did not exist or when the dwarfs image is older than 60 days. (to prevent incompatibilities with future wine versions)

 - on each run, prefix.dwarfs is mounted to prefix-mnt and overlayed to files/data/prefix-tmp.
-Files created by the game or wine are stored in files/data/user-data.

 <br>